Zipsqu/Deepfake-Detection/README.md

 -Model failed on evaluation & had troubles with training (passing over the first epoch).
 Modyficiation to the code & training on larger dataset is necessary (since there are no pre-trained weights for discriminator).<br />
 <br /><br />

+ <sub>#Check Resnet directory.</sub>

 4. ResNet with pre-trained weights (Imagenet): <br />
 -Simple, pre-trained model, essentially used in a same manner as EfficientNet.
 Only used for a sake of evaluation.
--

    ///Whenever my honours project gets graded, I will submit the link as a further documentation to this code.